ErickBaja05/ErickOS/README.md

 - Tasks are automatically assigned unique incremental IDs.
 - Only pending tasks are saved, completed tasks are excluded from the file.

-This mini-project demonstrates practical usage of pointers, dynamic memory management, string manipulation, file I/O, and modular programming techniques in C++.
+This mini-project demonstrates practical usage of pointers, dynamic memory management, string manipulation, and file I/O.

 ### NotesApp